IREU | Summer Research Inside the U.S.

 Students from all of Germany and the partner institutions in Italy (University of Perugia), Singapore (National University of Singapore), and the United Kingdom (University of Strathclyde) can apply for a chemical and materials science summer opportunity at sites throughout the United States through the ACS International Research Experience for Undergraduates (IREU) program.
 It is anticipated that 4-6 German students and 1-3 students each from the other universities will be able to participate in summer 2015.

 - Examine the list of 2015 ACS IREU U.S. partner sites and select at least three which are of interest

 - The ACS IREU Common Application will be available December 8, with a due date of January 23rd.

 - Applicants must provide the following information in their application

 - Short answers to questions on why you chose the universities you selected, how this experience will advance your career, and descriptions of any previous research experience

 - Two recommendation letters, one of which must be from a chemistry, chemical engineering, or materials science professor

 For general questions about the program, please contact email@example.com.
-For specific questions related to eligibility for students from all of Germany and the university partners in Italy, Singapore, and the United Kingdom, please contact the relevant program officer.
+For specific questions related to eligibility for students from all of Germany and the university partners in Italy, Singapore, and the United Kingdom, please contact the relevant program officer for that country.